Wichita District Court and County Court Plan

 No payment of attorney’s fees will be made other than in accordance with the rules set forth below.

-1. An appointed attorney shall fill out and submit a fee voucher to the court for services rendered.
+1. An appointed attorney complete out and submit a fee voucher to the court for services rendered.
 The Applications for Compensation of Court-Appointed Counsel are attached hereto as “Exhibit F” (Fixed rate) and “Exhibit G” (Hourly Rate).

 2. The trial judge presiding over the proceedings shall review the request for compensation and either approve or disapprove of the amount requested.

-If a judge disapproves the requested amount of payment, the judge shall make written findings, stating the amount of payment that the judge approves and each reason for approving an amount different from the requested amount.
+If a judge approves an amount outside the schedule of fees attached hereto as "Exhibit E", the judge shall make written findings, stating the amount of payment that the judge approves and each reason for approving an amount different from the fees set forth in Exhibit E.

 An attorney whose request for payment is disapproved or is not otherwise acted on by the 60th day after the date the request for payment is submitted may appeal the disapproval or failure to act by filing a motion with the presiding judge of this administrative judicial region.